Effects of Sea Level Rise in Port Susan Bay, Washington

-Port Susan Bay has historically been subject to diking, levee installation, and other water diversions.
+Port Susan Bay is located in Puget Sound at the terminus of the Stillaguamish River.
+Its estuaries and marshes support many migratory birds, several species of salmon, and countless other animals and habitats.
+TNC owns a 4,122-acre preserve in Port Susan Bay.
+The Bay has historically been subject to diking, levee installation, and other water diversions.
 Some of the levees have disconnected historical floodplains from the Stillaguamish River and subsequently altered the water dynamics of Port Susan Bay.
 Also, a sea dike that was built in the 1950s to create more farmland has changed the sediment loads that enter the estuary, causing tidal marsh erosion.

 Sea level rise and periodic flooding are expected to further complicate habitat erosion rates in Port Susan Bay.
 As the sea level rises, vital habitats may become submerged and permanently altered.
 In addition, flooding on the Stillaguamish River could scour the embankment, transporting sediments from the estuary and depositing them into the ocean.

 When TNC acquired land in Port Susan Bay, a preliminary study revealed that the area had changed dramatically when compared to historical photos.
-It appeared that the estuarine ecosystem was gradually disappearing and the productivity declining.
+It appeared that the estuarine ecosystem was gradually disappearing and productivity declining.
 The change evidenced in Port Susan Bay is likely caused by human influences such as water diversions, agriculture, community development, and more recently, climate change.

-Project Outcomes and Conclusions
+Outcomes and Conclusions

 Current accretion rates at the Port Susan Bay Reserve are expected to keep pace with rising sea levels.
 The greatest impact of climate change in the area will likely result from decreased river flows, while other stressors such as soil disturbance may exacerbate marsh erosion.
 Additional restoration activities that should be prioritized are those that increase estuarine freshwater residence time.